 Incomplete folder and all the finished downloads in the

-Before we setup Sonarr and Radarr, we'll need to configure something that will allow Sonarr/Radarr to grab torrent files from indexers.
-Jackett makes it very easy to allow Sonarr/Radarr find quality torrents from a number of popular torrent indexer sites (259 available, most being private).
+Before we setup Sonarr and Radarr, we'll need to configure a service that will allow Sonarr/Radarr to grab torrent files from indexers.
+Jackett makes it very easy to allow Sonarr/Radarr find quality torrents from a number of popular torrent indexer sites (as of writing this article 259 are available).